DavidRR-F/create-python-script/README.md

 </a>
 </p> -->

-PyPlater is a Python CLI Tool to generates boilerplate code for python projects Including linting, formatting, unit testing, and package managing for a variety of templates.
+PyPlater is a Python CLI Tool to generate, build, and create boilerplate code for python projects Including linting, formatting, unit testing, and package managing for a variety of templates.

 # Project Options